 If you’re looking to organise a conference, you’ll no doubt be feeling overwhelmed by the task ahead.
-Organising your next conference is quite a large task but, if you follow these top ten tips, you’ll be able to lose some of the overwhelm and get on with the tasks!
+Organising your next conference is quite a large task but, if you follow these top ten tips, you’ll be able to lose some of the overwhelm and get on with the job at hand!

 #1: Assign a team to help organise your next conference